Querying a project's forecasts

 {"timezeros": ["2020-05-14", "2020-05-09"]} # get data only for either of these two time zeros

 5) Filter by forecast type: Pass a list of string types in the types field.
-Choices are bin, named, point, sample, and quantile.
+Choices are bin, named, point, sample, quantile, mean, median, and mode.
 Example:

 {"types": ["point", "quantile"]} # get only point and quantile data